ANSI/ISO Standards are the Starting Point for Safety Sign Content

 Each type of sign has its own rules for content – rules that we know well because of our extensive participation on the ANSI, ISO, ASTM and NFPA standards-writing committees; committees responsible for defining industry best practices.

 Below is a table that shows the proper content for each of the five types of signs listed above.
-At Clarion, we incorporate graphical symbols with text for practically every sign we produce.
+At Clarion Safety, we incorporate graphical symbols with text for practically every sign we produce.
 This facilitates the communication of a portion (or all) of your sign’s message across language barriers.
 Symbols also bring an increased degree of noticeability to your signs; helping them to stand out from their surroundings.

 |Type of Signs||Proper Content|